woocommerce/woocommerce-subscriptions-recalculate-totals/README.md

 In some cases, if the tax settings change after some subscriptions have been created, their totals need to be recalculated in order to include the proper taxes.
 This plugin recalculates all the subscriptions totals.

 To run the plugin, add `?wcs-recalculate-totals=true` to any admin URL.
+- Add `&readd` parameter (`?wcs-recalculate-totals=true&readd=true`) to force the plugin to delete all line items of the order and add them again before recalculating the totals (this helps in case tax settings have changed and the tax it not included properly just by recalculating the order totals)

 For each iteration of the fixer's code, a log entry will be added to a log file prefixed with `'wcs-recalculate-totals'`.
 To view this log file, visit **WooCommerce > System Status > Logs**.